 - For high/line voltage systems: Mysa Smart Thermostat

-- New bargain model: Nest Thermostat
+- Check your voltage: Nest Thermostat

 - Best brand, lowest cost: ecobee3 lite

 - Budget pick: Emerson Sensi Wi-Fi Smart Thermostat